What Happens After the Foreclosure Sale Date?

 Can You Get Your House Back After Foreclosure?

 Did you know that you may be able to regain ownership of your house even after the foreclosure sale date?
-Many states allow for this under a process called “statutory redemption.”
-Under this rule, you have a limited amount of time to pay the foreclosure sale price (plus interest in many cases), and you are usually allowed stay in your home during the redemption period, whether it’s 30 days or two years.
+Many states allow homeowners to accomplish this under a process called statutory redemption.
+The right of redemption process differs from state to state.

 Moving Out Voluntarily After the Foreclosure Sale Date

-If you’ve stopped paying your mortgage, you’re allowed to remain in your home until the foreclosure process is completed.
-Once you reach the foreclosure sale date you go from being a homeowner to a tenant, as title legally passes from you to the new owner.
 Some owners may agree to rent the home to you, but most will want to take possession as soon as possible.
-Each state has its own laws and regulations governing this process, including the amount of time an owner must give you to vacate the property.
+Each state has specific laws and regulations governing this process, including the amount of time an owner must give you to vacate the property.

-At this point, you can move out voluntarily, attempt to redeem the property through statutory redemption, or wait until the sheriff shows up to execute an eviction.
-Because the eviction process takes time and money, some owners will actually pay you to move out voluntarily, a practice called “cash for keys.”
+At this point you can move out voluntarily, attempt to redeem the property through statutory redemption, or wait until the sheriff shows up to execute an eviction.
+Because the eviction process takes time and money, some owners will actually pay you to move out voluntarily, a practice called “cash for keys."
 This arrangement spares you the hassle of an eviction and provides you with some extra funds to help with your relocation.

 Eviction After Foreclosure

-So what happens after the foreclosure sale date if you’ve decided against moving out voluntarily?
+What happens after the foreclosure sale date if you've decided against moving out voluntarily?
 In that case, the new owner will try to force you out.
-However, this must be done formally through the court using the eviction, or "unlawful detainer", process.
-Once you’ve received a notice of eviction, you can still move out voluntarily.
-Otherwise, you will be escorted off of the property in a matter of days by local law enforcement.
+This must be done formally through the court using the eviction, or "unlawful detainer", process.

 Rebuilding Your Finances After the Foreclosure Sale Date

-Whether you move out voluntarily or are evicted, a foreclosure does significant damage to your credit score.
-This makes banks very hesitant to lend you money, and makes landlords question whether you’ll pay rent consistently.
+Whether you move out voluntarily or are evicted, a foreclosure significantly damages your credit score.
+This makes lenders hesitant to give you loans and landlords question whether you'll pay rent consistently.
 As a result, you should start saving as much money as possible during the foreclosure process in case you need to pay a higher deposit to ease the concerns of your future landlord.
-Additionally, you’ll need to focus on rebuilding your credit by paying bills on time and getting control of your debt.
-After seven years, the foreclosure should disappear from your credit report, making life a little easier.

-What Happens if My Landlord Goes into Foreclosure?
+What Happens if My Landlord Goes Into Foreclosure?

-It’s also possible to be seriously affected by a foreclosure even if you don’t own a home.
+It's also possible to be seriously affected by a foreclosure even if you don't own a home.
 This is the case for renters whose landlords fail to pay their bills.
-Without even knowing that a foreclosure is taking place, you could receive a notice to vacate the property – even if you have many months left on your lease.
-Fortunately, you should be given at least 90 days’ notice, and you may be able to sue your landlord to help cover the costs of relocating.
+Despite not knowing that foreclosure is occurring, you could receive a notice to vacate the property – even if you have many months left on your lease.

 Be Prepared for What Happens After the Foreclosure Sale Date